Antoniorios17/flask-app-jenkins-deployment/README.md

 # KuraLabs

 Deployment 2
-Build, test, archive and deploy a flask application on Jenkins and deploy using AWS Elastic Beanstalk.
+Build, test and archive a flask application on Jenkins and deploy using AWS Elastic Beanstalk.

 ## Table of contents